Selby Avenue: Decline

-The destruction of Rondo and construction of Interstate 94 partially led to Selby Avenue's decline.
+The destruction of Old Rondo and construction of Interstate 94 partially led to Selby Avenue's decline.
 Highway planners also envisioned the need to widen Marshall Avenue and Selby Avenue after Interstate 94 met its peak carrying capacity sometime in the 1970s.
 The possibility of this widening and taking of homes along these streets inhibited investment along those corridors.
 In the 1960s and 1970s the area around Selby-Dale had some of the worst housing and street crime in Saint Paul.
 According to merchants, broken windows, bomb threats and slashed tires were common.
 During this time many businesses chose to locate on Grand Avenue or University Avenue rather than Selby.

 On the night of August 30, 1968 four policemen were shot, hundreds of youths were tear-gassed, 20 policemen were injured, 26 people were arrested, and 11 fires were set in the area after a disturbance at a music performance in Downtown Saint Paul.
 The event was the worst racial disturbance in Saint Paul's history.
 On January 13, 1969, black youth shouting "Black Power" smashed the windows of four businesses with baseball bats.
 The businesses never reopened and after two others business' windows were smashed they too closed.
 When businesses found they could no longer get insurance for their properties on Selby Avenue they moved leaving vacant storefronts.
 The disturbances effectively destroyed the viability of the commercial strip to the benefit of neighboring streets.

-Saint Paul City Council member Bill Wilson attempted to rename the street after Roy Wilkins in the fall of 1982.
 In 1980, the area had a mix of low-income, blue-collar and middle- to upper-class professionals, of which 56% rented.
 Twenty percent of residents lived below the poverty line and 44% of residents were black with 43% white.
+Saint Paul City Council member Bill Wilson attempted to rename the street after Roy Wilkins in the fall of 1982.
 Three of the corners at Selby Avenue and Dale Street were empty or vacant in 1986.
 The City of Saint Paul owned the lots on southwest and northeast corners of Selby and Dale in 1988 and was actively trying to sell them to a developer.